Products

 More resources & reduced order modeling information

-Please view the Simcenter Flotherm 2020.1 release overview blog by my colleague John Parry to learn about new features including VHDL-AMS format thermal netlists and other topics on reduced order modeling such as export of BCI-ROMs in FMU format for use by system modeling tools, plus other enhancements in PCB data management.
+Please view the Simcenter Flotherm 2020.1 release overview blog to learn about features at that release including VHDL-AMS format thermal netlists and other topics on reduced order modeling such as export of BCI-ROMs in FMU format for use by system modeling tools, plus other enhancements in PCB data management.

 [TECH TIP] Thermal netlist export in .sp format workflow for users